w7sst/MorseRunner/README.md

 ## Roadmap
 Below is a high-level overview of project activities over the next year.

+> *Note - My involvement will be limited over the next 6-9 months due to ongoing family commitments.
+I will keep up on discussions and encourage others to continue development as they can.
+If bugs are found, I'll work to get them fixed and released.
+Thank you, Mike W7SST.*

 ### Roadmap - Now, Next, and Future

-#### Now - Winter 2023 (Jan-Mar)
+#### Now - Winter 2024 (Jan-Mar)
 Projects we are currently working on...
-- [ ] **Developer on-boarding** - Help other developers get up to speed with compiling and pushing to the project.

-- [x] **Add a few more contests** - Implement one or two more popular contests based on community input, including the IARU HF Championship Contest.

-- [x] **Add K1USN Slow Speed Contest (SST)** - The CWOPS Community has reached out and expressed interest in using MRCE as one of their recommended training tools for their CW classes.
-Farnsworth CW timing support will be implemented for this contest only.

-- [x] **Add JARL All Japan and ACAG contests** - These contests are being implemented by JR8PPG.
-Thank you!
+- [x] Add IARU HF Contest
+- [x] Improve CQ WPX Contest

-- [x] **Focus on Quality** - We will try to address some of the quality issues that have been reported.
+- [x] Focus on quality

-- [x] Target v1.83 release before March 31.
+- [ ] Wrap up the 1.84 release by the end of March 2024.

-#### Next - Spring 2023 (Apr-June)
+#### Next - Spring 2024 (Apr-Jun)
-Projects that we'll work on next...
+Projects that we'll work on next (as time permits...)

+- [ ] **Redefine our strategy moving forward** - Originally, we had hoped additional developers would step forward and join actual coding efforts.
+We currently have a core group of advocates that are providing awesome project direction and insight and we appreciate their involvement and efforts.
+However, we do need to slow down and consider what the next steps will be given limited developer resources.
+There has been some preliminary work on a GUI redesign and several contests have been suggested.
+We will start discussions amoungst the core development group on how to proceed.

 - [ ] **ARRL Field Day support announcement** - We would like to figure out how to announce MRCE's support for ARRL Field Day.
-This contest was the main focus from a year ago and we want to be sure that users are aware of this training opportunity in time for FD 2023.
+This contest was the main focus from two years ago and we want to be sure that users are aware of this training opportunity in time for FD 2024.

+- [ ] **Focus on Quality** - Address important quality issues as they are reported.

+- [ ] **GUI Enhancement Discussions** - The team will evaluate the GUI for ergonomic enhancements.

+#### Next - 2nd half 2024
+Projects that we'll work on next (as time permits)...
-- [ ] **Developer on-boarding** - Help other developers get up to speed with compiling and pushing to the project.
+- [ ] **Developer on-boarding** - Help new developers get up to speed with compiling and pushing to the project.

-- [ ] **Merge selected features and bug fixes** - Identify and integrate features from [other MR branches](#morse-runner-release-history) into the main release branch.
+- [ ] **Merge selected features and bug fixes** - (As time permits...)
+Identify and integrate features from [other MR branches](#morse-runner-release-history) into the main release branch.

-Our initial focus will be F6FVY and N2IC changes, including bandwidth adjustment using mouse wheel and F7-key handling improvements.
+- [ ] **ARRL Sweepstakes Contest development** - As time permits, continue development work on ARRL Sweepstakes CW Contest.
+This contest has a complex exchange, so the implementation is taking longer than expected.

 - [ ] **Maintain existing integration with N1MM and DxLog.**
 N2IC has done work to integrate Morse Runner within N1MM and DxLog.
 We want to continue this work to allow Morse Runner to run with these popular logging programs.

-- [ ] **GUI Enhancements** - The team will evaluate the GUI for ergonomic enhancements.

-- [ ] **Add additional contests** - Based on community input, we will add a few more contests for the fall contesting season.
+- [ ] **Additional contests** - Based on community input, we will consider adding a few more contests for the fall contesting season.

-#### Later - 2nd Half 2023 (July-Dec)
+#### Future
 Projects that we'll work on later...
+- [ ] **Developer on-boarding** - Help other developers get up to speed with compiling and pushing to the project.

 - [ ] **Document git setup** - Document a recommended git setup to avoid issues with CRLF caused by different git setups on individual computers and git setups.
 Document this issue so other developers can understand avoid this issue.